Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-serializable-types.md

 Complex user-defined types that implements `INetworkSerializable` interface will be serialized by user provided serialization code.

-An instance of `BitSerializer` in reading or writing mode will be passed into `INetworkSerializable::NetworkSerialize(BitSerializer)` method which can be used to easily serialize fields by reference.
+An instance of `BitSerializer` will be passed into `INetworkSerializable::NetworkSerialize(BitSerializer)` method which can be used to easily serialize fields by reference.

 All types supporting serialization will also be supported by `BitSerializer` with `BitSerializer::Serialize(ref int value)` variant methods and templated `BitSerializer::Serialize<T>(ref T value) where T : INetSerializable` method.